Before you go

 - Carry documentation that explains your disability or health condition and your specific needs.

-- Some airlines may ask for evidence, such as a medical certificate from your doctor, that you’re fit to travel.
+- Some airlines may ask for evidence that you’re fit to travel, such as a medical certificate from your doctor.

 - Get written confirmation of any arrangements that you make with the airline.

 People travelling by plane to or from the EU have certain rights.
-Airlines and tour operators must not refuse to carry passengers or take bookings because of reduced mobility, except for safety reasons or because the size of the aircraft makes it impossible for you to board.
-If you’re refused, they must offer you an acceptable alternative.
+Airlines and tour operators must not refuse to carry passengers or take bookings because of reduced mobility, except for safety reasons or because the size of the plane makes it impossible for you to board.
+If they can’t take you, they must offer you an acceptable alternative.

-They should also provide assistance from when you arrive at the airport to when you board your flight.
+They should also provide help from when you arrive at the airport to when you board your flight.
 If you’re blind, partially-sighted or deaf, information such as flight departures and in-flight safety should be available in alternative formats such as Braille and audio.
-You could also sign up for text and email alerts about flights too.
+You could also sign up for text and email alerts about flights.

 If you don’t get the help you’re entitled to, you should complain to the airport or airline first.
-The Civil Aviation Authority.
+The Civil Aviation Authority has more advice about making a complaint if you need to take it further.

-You can download a booklet from the Equality and Human Rights Commission to find out more about your rights when travelling by air.
+You can download a booklet from the Equality and Human Rights Commission to find out more about your rights when flying.

 Travelling by rail

-In Europe, most rail companies should be able to offer assistance to disabled travellers but the standards may vary and you’ll need to organise it in advance.
+In Europe, most rail companies should be able to offer help to disabled travellers.
+The standards may vary and you’ll need to organise it in advance.
 You can find the contact details of rail companies on eurail.com.

-If you’re travelling to other countries, contact local rail companies to check what assistance is available before you travel.
+If you’re travelling outside Europe, contact local rail companies before you travel to check what help is available.

 If you’re hiring a car, make sure the company is aware of your specific needs and check the terms of any insurance.
 You may want to pay extra to ensure that you’re fully covered.